Modeling and Analysis of a Coupled SIS Bi-Virus Model: Introduction

-One of the fundamental research objectives in mathematical epidemiology revolves around comprehending the causes behind a virus becoming persistent (or extinct).
-Leveraging this comprehension enables the design of mitigation (or eradication) strategies.
-To this end, the literature abounds with several models.
 The focus of this paper is on the susceptible-infected-susceptible (SIS) model.
 In particular, we are interested in \emph{networked SIS models}.
-Very briefly, in a networked SIS model, a population of individuals is partitioned into subpopulations, called \emph{agents}.
-The interconnection between various agents can be represented by a (possibly) directed graph.
-Supposing that there is a virus prevalent in the population, it can spread both between individuals in a subpopulation and also between individuals belonging to different subpopulations.
+Very briefly, in a networked SIS model, a population of individuals is partitioned into subpopulations, called \emph{agents} (or nodes)\footnote{Throughout this paper, the terms agents and nodes are used interchangeably.}.
+The interconnection between various agents can be represented by a (possibly) directed graph. \seb{Supposing that there is a virus prevalent in the population, it can spread both between individuals in a subpopulation and also between individuals belonging to different subpopulations.
 If none of the individuals in a subpopulation are infected, then this subpopulation is said to be in the susceptible state; otherwise, it is said to be in the infected state.
-An otherwise susceptible agent getting infected is conditional on this agent coming into contact with infected neighbors and its own infection rate.
-An infected agent, depending on its healing rate, recovers from the infection, and becomes susceptible to the virus again.
-A key feature of the SIS model is that recovering from the virus does \emph{not} confer immunity.
-Networked SIS models have been extensively studied in the literature; see, for instance, \citep{FallMMNP07,khanafer2016stability,rami2014switch,peng2010epidemic,wang2003epidemic,gracy2020analysis,pare2020modeling}.
+Note that when a subhpopulation is in the infected state it does not mean that \emph{every} individual in this subpopulation is infected.
+An individual is either in the susceptible state or in the infected state.
+An otherwise susceptible individual getting infected is conditional on this individual coming into contact with infected neighbors and its own infection rate.
+An infected individual, depending on its healing rate, recovers from the infection, and becomes susceptible to the virus again.
+A susceptible individual, as a consequence of coming in contact with infected neighbors and its own infection rate, gets infected with the virus.} A key feature of the (networked) SIS model is that recovering from the virus does \emph{not necessarily} confer permanent immunity.
+Networked SIS models have been extensively studied in the literature; see, for instance, \citep{FallMMNP07,khanafer2016stability,pare2020modeling}.